 Schools should continue to follow the operational guidance provided in the Cleaning FAQs section on the EA website.

 School uniform policy remains a matter for school Principals, subject to any directions that might be given by the Board of Governors.
-The Department of Education’s guidance circular 2011/04, revised June 2018, remains current however, the Department encourages schools to be flexible in enforcing school uniform policies where families are under pressure.
+The Department of Education’s guidance circular 2011/04 , revised June 2018, remains current however, the Department encourages schools to continue to be flexible in enforcing school uniform policies to ensure the comfort and wellbeing of pupils as strict adherence to usual school uniform requirements may not be conducive to pupils’ learning during colder weather and pupil welfare should be paramount in these circumstances.

 Guidance in relation to curriculum planning for primary schools in 2021/22 is available at Curriculum Planning Primary Schools and for post primary schools at Curriculum Planning Post Primary Schools.
 This is includes guidance in relation to PE in the curriculum.
-Schools will note that both indoor and outdoor PE are permitted without COVID-19 related restrictions on the numbers of participants.
-Whilst it is permissible to use changing rooms, they continue to be considered a higher risk environment and schools should aim to minimise their use wherever possible.
-It is strongly recommended, therefore, that schools allow children to come to school in their PE uniform or for younger children to simply wear trainers on relevant days to minimise the need for changing wherever possible.
+Schools will note that both indoor and outdoor PE are permitted without COVID related restrictions on the numbers of participants.

 The Department's publication, Putting Care into Education will be useful in supporting our more vulnerable children & young people and understanding the impact of trauma, in particular on those who are currently or have previously been looked after.

-The Department’s Circular 2021/01 Guidance on Remote Learning provides advice and guidance to schools on supporting remote learning.
+The Department’s Circular 2021/01 Guidance on Remote Learning and Circular 2021/25: Further guidance for schools on supporting remote learning to provide educational continuity – December 2021 provides advice and guidance to schools on supporting remote learning.
 It outlines a range of key principles which should underpin schools’ remote learning programmes.
-The Department has also simplified its remote learning guidance into a one-page, quick glance document for schools entitled Effective Practice in Remote Learning.
+The Department has also simplified its remote learning guidance into a one-page, quick glance document for schools entitled Effective Practice in Remote Learning

-Schools should only employ remote learning in circumstances where a class or group of pupils are required to self-isolate because of COVID-19, or in the event the school has to close due to COVID-19.
-It should not be used to facilitate any other circumstances, for example, study for internal exams.
+Schools should only employ remote learning in circumstances where a class or group of pupils are required to self-isolate because of COVID, or in the event the school has to close due to COVID.
+It should not be used to facilitate any other circumstances for example study for internal exams.

 Information on the music and singing in schools can be found in the EA’s Music Unlocked guidance.

-Both day and residential visits by schools are able to take place.
-The Executive decision on 13 May 2021 permitted the resumption of day educational visits by schools from 24 May 2021.
-This was extended to allow overnight residential visits by schools from 5 July 2021.
-Educational visits outside of Northern Ireland can resume from 18 October 2021 to countries both within and outside the Common Travel Area.
+Both day and residential visits by schools are able to take place both within and outside the Common Travel Area.
 Schools should consult the relevant travel advice from the Executive before booking and travelling to ensure that all relevant requirements for travel are adhered to, including any requirements put in place by authorities in the destination country.
 Schools are advised to seek advice from their travel provider and/or insurers to ensure that there is adequate financial protection in place for the trip.
-The Department will not be able to underwrite the costs of any trips, including, but not limited to, additional costs resulting from the impact of COVID-19.
+The Department will not be able to underwrite the costs of any trips, including, but not limited to, additional costs resulting from the impact of COVID.

 Information on overnight residential visits by youth settings can be found on the EA's Youth Online website.